More than Full Frame

 Phase detection pixels are embedded at high density across the sensor surface to provide high speed autofocusing with excellent accuracy.

-The superior image quality coupled with the fast phase detection AF allows the camera to reach a new audience in moving subject medium format photography.
+The superior image quality coupled with the fast phase detection AF allows the camera to reach a new audience in moving subject large format photography.

 This system meets and exceeds the creative needs of professional photographers.

-This is the world’s first medium format interchangeable lens digital camera, equipped with in-body image stabilization.
-The IBIS functionality rewrites the rules for medium format cameras, giving users the ability to handhold a high resolution camera in all types of photographic scenarios.
+This is the world’s first interchangeable lens digital camera with sensor size larger than 35mm full-frame format, equipped with in-body image stabilization.
+The IBIS functionality rewrites the rules for large format cameras, giving users the ability to handhold a high resolution camera in all types of photographic scenarios.

-The vertical battery grip is now integrated in the third generation GFX camera giving enhanced durability, handling and useability.
+The vertical battery grip is now integrated in the third generation GFX camera giving enhanced durability, handling and usability.

 The contour of the body and button layout has been designed based on feedback from various fields, commercial, fashion portrait and landscape photographers to ensure advanced performance and easily adjustable camera settings.